VeryCoolPatrick/BugWorld/README.md

 # Bug World

 This is a continuation of a uni project.
-Takes a text based aventure game written in C++ and implents a GUI with swiftUI.
+Takes a text based adventure game written in C++ and implements a GUI with swiftUI.